gabe00122/personal-site/src/posts/basic-actor-critic.md

 ```

 ### Training loop
-Now we can bring it all together with a complete training loop with the gymnasium library (you can also use [Gymnax](https://github.com/RobertTLange/gymnax) for faster training speed)
+Now we can bring it all together with a complete training loop with the gymnasium library (you can also use [Gymnax](https://github.com/RobertTLange/gymnax) to run your environment on the gpu along with your training code)

 Training loop with [gym](https://gymnasium.farama.org/)